Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 Let’s consider this by example.
 Assuming that the maximum context depth is 3.
 While searching for CM(3) \<abc\>, we discovered that the branch for this context starting from first symbol (‘a’) is missing.
 We saved this search result in `ContextStack[0]`.
 After that we couldn't find child CM(2) \<bc\> for the same reason and saved it in `ContextStack[1]`.
 However, CM(1) \<c\> is present but we couldn't find the symbol that we needed inside it, so it also goes to `update()` in `ContextStack[2]`.

 At the time of executing `update()`, we start building context from the lowest order CM, which is currently CM(1) \<c\>.
-We simply need to add the symbol to it as indicated by `Update->IsNotComplete == false`, and save it as Prev.
+We simply need to add the symbol to it as indicated by `Update->IsNotComplete == false`, and save it as `Prev`.
 This allows us set it as the child context for the next CM(2) \<bc\>.
 It’s possible that you might be confused with all these connections between contexts, as I was too.
 It may not be obvious why we can’t just construct CM(3) \<abc\> and designate each preceding context as child.
 We can’t do this because in this implementation, each branch of the context is represented is some sort as chain of parent contexts and child context (as I said at the beginning of this post “child” and “parent” is kind of wrong naming for this).

 ![](/assets/img/post/etr-enc-4/branches.png)